 - 2. Members of the Economic Committee are requested to send, as soon as possible, the names of participants to the Secretariat. - 3.
-Attached will be found a proposed Agenda which will serve as the basis for discussion.
+Attached will be found the Agenda drafted in the light of the Committee discussions of 23rd January, 1975 and which will serve as the basis for discussion.